espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 | wifi_set_power_save_mode(power_save_mode) | set power save mode |
 | wifi_get_power_save_mode() | get power save mode |

 A utility script `test.py` is provided [host/linux/host_control/python_support/test.py](../../host/linux/host_control/python_support/test.py).
-This script can be used as an example of using these functions.
+This script can be used as an example for using above functions.
 You can run the script as follows:
 ```
 python test.py
 ```